as

 adb shell setprop debug.amazon.sandboxmode debug

-Install the App Tester signed APK provided to you, and open App Tester.
-To configure your tests, click on the Appstore SDK API's.
+Install and open App Tester.
+To configure your tests, click Appstore SDK APIs.

 App Tester home page